SalvatoreAmaddio/CSharpLibraryProject/README.md

 </div>

 ## Description

-This is a library that helps building Business-oriented applications by using C# and Windows Presentation Forms (WPF).
-It provides a set of classes for both the Backend and the Frontend.
+DesktopBusinessAppBuilder is a comprehensive framework designed to accelerate the development of desktop business applications.
+Utilizing C#, .NET, and WPF, it supports both backend and frontend development, providing seamless integration with databases like MySQL and SQLite.

 ## Warning:
-Library still under development.
+Framwork still under development.